gl1tterbomb/gl1tterbomb/README.md

  Here are some things if you'd like to know about me,. scroll down.

- Wait, here an image of a sea bunny!
-I called it a Sea Bunny because it looks like a bunny and its easy for me to spell. 👍
+ Wait, here is an image of a sea bunny!
+I called it a Sea Bunny because it's easy for me to spell. 👍